meta-llama/llama-recipes/recipes/use_cases/agents/langchain/README.md

 - **Memory:** Persist information (graph state) across these steps
 - **Tool use:** Modify state at any step

-Our second notebook, `langgraph-agent`, shows how to build a Llama 3 powered agent that uses web search and retrieval tool in LangGraph.
+Our second notebook, `langgraph-agent`, shows an alternative way to AgentExecutor to build a Llama 3 powered agent in LangGraph.

 It discusses some of the trade-offs between AgentExecutor and LangGraph.

 ---